Miami Beach man accused of exposing himself during armed robbery

 MIAMI BEACH, FLA.
-(WSVN) - Miami Beach Police have arrested a man for doing a perverted act against a woman he tried to rob.
+(WSVN) - Miami Beach Police have arrested a man who allegedly exposed himself to a woman he tried to rob.

 Detectives said the incident happened along Tatum Waterway Drive, at around 1:14 p.m., Monday.